 As per traditional definition, when the price makes Higher High and RSI makes Lower High, this condition is recognized as Bearish Divergence, and it is good to take Short trades (or exit if you are holding Long positions) at this point.

 RSI Bullish Divergence

-When the price makes a lower low, and when RSI makes a higher low, this condition is recognized as Bullish Divergence.
+When the price makes a lower low and when RSI makes a higher low, this condition is recognized as a Bullish Divergence.
 It is advisable to take Long trades (or close if you are carrying Short positions) at this moment.

 RSI Overbought and Oversold

 As per traditional definition, any RSI movement above 70 is considered an Overbought condition.
 Hence, it is advisable to exit your old long positions or look for SHORT trades when the script is in Overbought condition.

 As per RSI's old definition, any RSI movement below 30 is considered an Oversold condition.
 Hence, it is advisable to exit your old short positions (if any) and look for Long trades when the script is in Oversold condition.